opf/openproject/docs/development/running-tests/README.md

 Integration tests focus on the interactions between different components of OpenProject to ensure they work together to deliver a specific functionality.
 OpenProject uses RSpec to perform integration tests to simulate real-world user behavior.
 In contrast to system tests, integration tests still leave out some assumptions or characteristics of the application (e.g., not running tests in an instrumented browser instance).

 In Rails, the difference between integration tests and feature tests can be blurry.
-At OpenProject, we assume every test that involves an instrumented browser instance a *feature spec*.
+At OpenProject, we assume every test that involves an instrumented browser instance is a *feature spec*.
 Integration tests can be request or controller specs, or specs in other folders explicitly marked as integration, meaning it will not use mocking to separate the involved components.

 **Key objectives and effects**

 1. **Verifying interaction of components**: The primary objective of integration testing is to verify that different components or modules of the application work together as intended.
 2. **Data integrity and consistency**: Test that data flows correctly between different parts of the application.
-3. **API and Service Dependencies**: For components relying on external APIs and third-party services, integration tests define the boundary between these systems that are often not available in automated test suites.
-Integration tests for services should include things like proper request formatting to correct handling of all possible response types (success, failure, timeouts, etc.).
+3. **API and service dependencies**: For components relying on external APIs and third-party services, integration tests define the boundary between these systems that are often not available in automated test suites.
+Integration tests for services should include things like proper request formatting and correct handling of all possible response types (success, failure, timeouts, etc.).
 4. **Early performance and reliability evaluation**: Integration tests _may_ give an early indication of potential performance issues.
 Due to the interaction of components, this data flow can identify bottlenecks or inefficiencies that might not be visible during unit testing due to the amount of data mocking present.
 5. **Test real interactions**: In Ruby on Rails, unit tests depending on the development style may have the flaw of testing _too_ narrow.
 With a high amount of mocking, the proper testing and definition of the component's boundary may become blurry and brittle.
-These problems will only be detectable within an integration tests.
+These problems will only be detectable within integration tests.

 **Best practices**